 There are options when it comes to transitioning from paper to electronic record-keeping.
 You may either convert all existing paper records into electronic form, or retain paper records and begin entering information into an electronic format on a subsequent basis.
 In either case, client care and appropriate record-keeping practices must continue without interruption.

-When scanning paper records, members are responsible for ensuring their integrity upon conversion into electronic format.
+When scanning paper records, registrants are responsible for ensuring their integrity upon conversion into electronic format.
 This includes verifying that documents have been properly scanned and that the entire record is intact, including any attached documents and notes.
 You should establish specific procedures for converting files and document these procedures in writing.
 It may be helpful to enlist a reputable commercial organization to assist in this process.

 The Information and Privacy Commissioner of Ontario states that old paper records should not be destroyed unless the required retention period has expired or the entire paper-based record has been duplicated in electronic format.